DeanRoddey/CIDLib/ReadMe.md

 **Non-Legal Niceties**

 1. If you use my stuff, please be a mensch and give me appropriate credit
-2. If you find bugs, please send them in, in digestable chunks perferably since obviously someone who writes this much code is somewhat time constrained.
+2. If you find bugs, please send them in, in digestable chunks preferably since obviously someone who writes this much code is somewhat time constrained.
 4. If you want to contribute large stuff, i.e. new facilities, then be sure to follow the existing style and substance carefully, because I'm an OCD, paranoid, anal-retentive.
 It would obviously be best to coordinate with me first to make sure no time and effort are wasted.
 5. It would be very much a good thing if you didn't install any non-official builds in any system directories of user's machines, where they could be seen by other CIDLib based applications.